geeogi/George-2020-09-17/README.md

 ### GET /resources -> Resource[]

-This endpoint returns all the resources (documents) that the user has uploaded.
-A JSON containing an array of type Resource is returned.
+This endpoint returns all the resources (documents).
+JSON containing an array of type Resource is returned.

 ### GET /resources/search?term={string} -> Resource[]

 This endpoint returns all the resources (documents) which match the search term string.
 The matching function is very crude and simply matches the filenames which include the search term.
-A JSON containing an array of type Resource is returned.
+JSON containing an array of type Resource is returned.

 ### POST /resource -> OK

 This endpoint can be used to create a resource.
-This endpoint expects a multipart form with a "file" field of type File and a "name" field of type string.
-A new resource will be created using the attached file and name.
+This endpoint expects a multipart form with a "file" field containing an image file with MIME type png or jpg and a "name" field of type string.
+A new resource will be created using the file and name.
 A 200 status code is returned.

 ### DELETE /resource/{id} -> OK